fiverbeyond/In-Otter-Words/_posts/2026-5-1-the-lifeboat-metaphor-part-one.md

 ## The Lifeboat Analogy

-Let's have Mr. Garrett Hardin describe the metaphor in his own words:
+Let's have Mr. Hardin describe the metaphor in his own words:

 The lifeboat analogy goes like so.
 Imagine that you are on a lifeboat after a recent shipwreck.
 Around you in the water are swarms of other shipwreck survivors, swimming toward your lifeboat in the hopes of climbing aboard and saving their own lives.
 But the lifeboat can only hold so many people: if too many people attempt to climb on board, the boat will swamp and capsize, leaving everyone in the water.
 The conclusion that the analogy offers is that the occupants of the lifeboat are therefore justified in denying entry to swimmers.